norgeous/CHIP-customiser/README.md

 Port 80 jump off point for other services (lists all open ports).
 Can be accesed via http://router.admin/

 ##### wifi_ap
-Broadcast wifi ap on wlan1, causes chip to act as router if wlan0 is connected to the internet
+Broadcast wifi ap on wlan1, causes chip to act as router if wlan0 is connected to the internet.

 ##### pihole
 Network wide adblocker using DNS installed to port 8080.
-Works well with wifi_ap
+Works well with wifi_ap.

-##### wetty
-installs remote tty through npm and sets a systemd service on port 3000.

 ##### motioneye
-Cheap CCTV camera
+Cheap CCTV camera.

+##### say
+install android local tts engine and create wrapper for `say` command.

 ##### bluetooth_speaker
-connect a blutooth speaker and setup a systemd to reconnect it on reboot.
-`systemctl restart speaker`
+connect a blutooth speaker and setup a systemd to reconnect it on reboot. use `systemctl restart speaker` to reconnect speaker manually.

+##### nodejs
+installs node js 7

+##### wetty
+installs browser acessable tty through npm and sets a systemd service on port 2222.

 ##### button_menu
 Use chip's built-in button and status led to control chip.

-##### nodejs
-installs node js 7

-##### say
-install android local tts engine and create wrapper for `say` command